Monster Jam Max D Monster Truck 2026: Best for Kids 3+?

 ❌ Cons:

-- Choking hazard for children under 3 due to removable small parts
+- Choking under 3

 Final Verdict